TheJalpa/RasbpianMSDash/README.md

 a bit more amperage to work with and should actually power it better, and load faster.

 The largest drawback of load times on these is lack of power since standard usb power is less than 1 amp.

+This tutorial is for my own individual car so I do not have a 3d printed mount that will work for your car, so how you wish to house this into your gauge set is up to you.
+Your easiest bet is a 3d printed custom mount.
+Or perhaps something you fabricate yourself.

+It should also be noted that for purposes of fitment, you should have your LCD screen be slightly smaller than the inner diameter of your gauge pod, otherwise you leave yourself not a lot of room to house it properly and mount it.